njaglobal/SportsOS/docs/adr/004-organization-tenancy.md

 ## Decision

-1. **Tenant** is the isolation boundary.
-Every tenant-scoped entity carries `tenantId`.
-Repositories filter by `tenantId` by default.
+1. **Tenant** is the isolation boundary for **organization/tenant-owned and event-scoped entities** [C].
+Not every entity is tenant-owned — see the ownership classification in ADR-010.
+Platform-global (Person, SportsId), reference data (Sport, Discipline), and person-owned (AthleteProfile) entities do NOT carry `tenantId`.
+Repositories for tenant-owned entities filter by `tenantId` by default.
 Cross-tenant access is never implicit (R14).
 2. **Organization** is a structured body discriminated by `kind` (club, school, association, lgu, governing_body, sponsor, venue_operator).
    Organizations can form hierarchies (`parentId`) within a tenant.